 layers of cheese and pepperoni on pizza dough for pepperoni rolls on parchment paper.

-3. Top with stacks of pepperoni.
-I found overlapping about 12 pieces per roll made for the best quantity without overstuffing the roll.
+Layer on pepperoni and then more cheese!
+I found overlapping about 12 pepperoni pieces per roll made for the best quantity without overstuffing the roll.

 unbaked rolled pepperoni roll on parchment paper.